-14.01 Initial Approval Procedures
+7.01 Initial Approval Procedures

-A) A school administrative unit shall obtain initial approval from the Commissioner prior to opening a new school.
+A. A school administrative unit shall obtain initial approval from the Commissioner prior to opening a new school.

-B) A school administrative unit seeking initial approval status for any school shall make this intention known to the Commissioner in writing at least nine months prior to the school year.
+1. A school administrative unit seeking initial approval status for any school shall make this intention known to the Commissioner in writing as soon as possible prior to the initial opening.
 School units that have received school construction approval from the State Board of Education shall be deemed to have met this notice requirement.

-C) Application for initial approval status shall be made on forms provided by the Commissioner.
-The superintendent of the school administrative unit is responsible for supplying all information necessary for a determination that the school is entitled to initial approval.
-The application form must be signed by the superintendent of the school administrative unit in which the school is located, certifying that the form contains information that is accurate at the time of reporting.
-Prior to receiving initial approval from the Commissioner, the facility shall be approved for safety by the State Fire Marshal or local municipal fire department official, and certified as sanitary by the Department of Health and Human Services.
+2. Prior to the initial opening, the facility shall complete any local code enforcement requirements and be approved for safety by the State Fire Marshal or local municipal fire department official, and certified as sanitary by the Department of Health and Human Services.

-D) Two months prior to the initial opening the applicant school must arrange for an on-site inspection by a representative of the Commissioner.
+3. For a new school administrative unit or other public school, adoption of a proposed Comprehensive Education Plan shall be on the agenda of at least one meeting of the school board.
+The school board shall invite participation and discussion of the Plan by parents, citizens, staff, and students.
+After receiving comments on the proposed Plan, the school board shall review the proposal, make any modifications deemed appropriate, and adopt a final Comprehensive Education Plan prior to the initial opening.

-E) Initial approval status shall be awarded when the Commissioner determines that the school is likely to comply with all approval standards.
+B. Initial approval status shall be awarded when the Commissioner determines that the school is likely to comply with all approval standards.

-F) Upon obtaining initial approval by the Commissioner, the school administrative unit shall be entitled to operate the school and to receive state subsidy aid to which it is otherwise entitled.

-G) Six weeks after student occupancy, representatives of the Commissioner shall visit the school while it is in session to determine if all applicable school approval standards are being met.
-If school approval standards are not being met, initial approval status shall continue until compliance is demonstrated or until the end of the school year, whichever is the earlier date.
+C. Within six weeks after student occupancy, representatives of the Commissioner may visit the school while it is in session to determine if all applicable school approval standards are being met.

+1. If school approval standards are not being met, initial approval status shall continue until compliance is demonstrated or until the end of the school year, whichever is the earlier date.

+2. Upon obtaining final approval by the Commissioner, the school administrative unit shall be entitled to operate the school and to receive state subsidy aid to which it is otherwise entitled.

-14.02 Provisional Approval
+7.02 Provisional Approval

-A) Any school that is determined by the Commissioner not to comply with applicable school approval standards shall be placed on provisional approval.
-Failure to submit School Approval Reports, other than financial reports, in a timely manner, in accordance with Section 12.05 of this rule, shall result in provisional approval status.
-Failure to submit financial reports in a timely manner shall result in a withholding of state subsidy in accordance with Section 14.03.B.
+A. A school that is determined by the Commissioner not to comply with applicable school approval standards shall be placed on provisional approval.
+Failure to submit School Approval Reports, other than financial reports, in a timely manner and in accordance with this rule, shall result in provisional approval status.
+Failure to submit financial reports in a timely manner shall result in a withholding of state subsidy in accordance with Section 7.03.B.

-B) When placing a school on provisional approval status the Commissioner shall take the following action:
+B. When placing a school on provisional approval status, the Commissioner shall take the following actions:

-(1) The Commissioner shall notify, in writing, the superintendent responsible for any schools placed on provisional approval status and shall include a statement of the reasons for provisional approval status.
+1. The Commissioner shall notify, in writing, the superintendent responsible for any schools placed on provisional approval status and shall include a statement of the reasons for provisional approval status.

-(2) Representatives of the Commissioner shall meet with the superintendent and shall determine a reasonable deadline for achieving compliance with school approval standards.
+2. Representatives of the Commissioner shall meet with the superintendent and shall determine a reasonable deadline for achieving compliance with school approval standards.

-(3) A school or school administrative unit on provisional approval status shall be required to file with the Commissioner an acceptable written plan of corrective action as part of the Comprehensive Education Plan.
-The Commissioner may assign a school assistance team in accordance with Me.
-Dept. of Ed.
-Reg.
-127.
+3. A school or school administrative unit on provisional approval status shall be required to file with the Commissioner an acceptable written plan of corrective action as part of the Comprehensive Education Plan.
+The Commissioner may assign a school assistance team in accordance with Maine Department of Education Regulation 127.

-(4) Failure to file a required plan of corrective action shall result in enforcement action by the Commissioner, pursuant to Section 14.03 of this rule.
+4. Failure to file a required plan of corrective action shall result in enforcement action by the Commissioner, pursuant to Section 7.03 of this rule.

-C) The Commissioner shall restore full approval status upon the Commissioner’s determination of compliance with school approval standards.
+C. The Commissioner shall restore full approval status upon the Commissioner’s determination of compliance with school approval standards.

-14.03 Enforcement Measures
+7.03 Enforcement Measures

-A) Notice of Failure to Comply
+A. Notice of Failure to Comply